dagster-io/fake-star-detector/README.md

 Error: No such command 'dev'.

 If this is the case, your system is likely trying to access the Dagster install outside of your vent.
-Tru running the bash command `rehash` which will Recompute the internal hash table for the PATH variable, then repeat the `Dagster dev` command.
+Try running the bash command `rehash` which will Recompute the internal hash table for the PATH variable, then repeat the `Dagster dev` command.

 Next, create a `.env` file at the root of the repository you just cloned and add your GitHub access token as a variable variables: